qducnguyen/cv-project-20222/README.md

 ---
 ## Overview

-We design new novel [Pexels Flowers](https://www.kaggle.com/datasets/alas123dc/pexels-flowers-dataset-official) dataset implement different algorithms and models for Single Image Super-resolution with Flower Images.
+We implement different algorithms and models for Single Image Super-resolution with Flower Images on a new novel [Pexels Flowers](https://www.kaggle.com/datasets/alas123dc/pexels-flowers-dataset-official) dataset.